rFalque/bib_vis/README.md

-# Visualisation of a .bib file in a Hierarchical Edge Bundling
+# Visualisation of a BIB file into a Hierarchical Edge Bundling

-The script parse a bib file generated automatically by Mendeley and generate .json file.
-The visualisation is done with [D3](https://d3js.org/) into a .html file.
+The script parses a BIB file generated automatically by Mendeley and generates a JSON file.
+The visualisation is done with [D3](https://d3js.org/) into an HTML file (we limit the visualisation to the authors with several publication to limit the number of authors to display).

-Just run the 'process_data.py' file to create the .json file
+Just run the 'process_data.py' file to create the JSON file and update the HTML file

 ```
 python process_data.py
 ```

 The result of this visualisation is available in a [static](http://raphaelfalque.me/bib-vis/static.html) and [dynamic](http://raphaelfalque.me/bib-vis/dynamic.html) version.

+:heavy_exclamation_mark: In order to be interpreted the JSON has to be processed by a server (or emulated locally).